kosmtik/kosmtik-overpass-layer/README.md

 # kosmtik-overpass-layer

-Add overpass layers to your Kosmetik project
+Add overpass layers to your Kosmtik project

 Just add `"type": "overpass"` and a `request` key with your overpass query in your Carto layer.
 The plugin will run the queries, cache them on disk, and transform